 If Only Thinking

-I remember as a kid growing up in South Dakota as a young musician thinking if only I lived in New York where there were lots more playing opportunities.
-If only I lived more near to a larger college.
-We get caught up in this If Only thinking so easily.
-If only I had the money to do this or that if only I could make my own decisions and not be dominated by parents.
-This way of thinking implies that the way things are right now is somehow incomplete and not what it should be.
+As a kid growing up in South Dakota as a young musician, I remember if only I lived in New York, where there were lots more playing opportunities.
+If only I lived nearer to a more prominent college.
+We get caught up in this If Only thinking so quickly.
+If only I had the money to do this, or only I could make my own decisions and not be dominated by parents.
+This way of thinking implies that the way things are right now is somehow incomplete and not what they should be.

 Yours for better parenting,